-Humans have a large influence on this too since dogs were domesticated and bred by humans to look the way they do.
+Humans have had a large influence on dog DNA too since dogs were domesticated and bred by humans to look the way they do.
 For instance, humans bred Chihuahuas with other Chihuahuas for a very long time.
 This means that Chihuahuas have many identical nucleobases on their DNA, and all those puzzle pieces fit together to look like a Chihuahua.

-In humans, our diversity and nucleotide puzzle pieces are the exact opposite.
-Instead of human diversity arise from a few different areas on the gene, the way we look is regulated by hundreds of different weak genes that interact to make us unique!
-Dogs may have less areas of diversity compared to humans because of what scientists call a gene bottleneck.
+In humans, our diversity and nucleotide puzzle pieces work differently.
+Instead of human diversity arising from a few different areas on the gene, the way we look is regulated by hundreds of different weak genes that interact to make us unique!
+Dogs may have fewer areas of diversity compared to humans because of what scientists call a gene bottleneck.

 What’s a Gene Bottleneck?

-Imagine black and red ants trying to get into your house through a very small bottle neck.
+Imagine black and red ants trying to get into your house through a very small neck of a bottle.
 There may be many ants outside, but only so many can enter the house because they have to go one-by-one in a single file line.

 If only red ants get through before the bottleneck closes, those ants may go on to have only red ant babies in the future.
 Even though there used to be more diversity in ant color, only red ants got through and it changed how the entire population looked.
 This is similar to how a gene bottleneck works.